 - 1 banana fresh or frozen

 - 1 cup milk or almond milk

-Place frozen fruit in the blender, add remaining ingredients.
+- Place frozen fruit in the blender, add remaining ingredients.

-Blend until smooth.
+- Blend until smooth, adding additional milk as needed.
 Serve immediately.

-Leftover blended smoothie can be frozen in cubes for future use.
+- Leftover blended smoothie can be frozen in cubes for future use.

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.